What I Learned When… I Pivoted with the Tide of Change

 About Tom

 Tom is a Global Client Account Director, responsible for key accounts across the globe.
-An expert in experiential technology and innovation, Tom is also the key stakeholder for the our creative technology departmenrs.
+An expert in experiential technology and innovation, Tom is also the key stakeholder for the our creative technology departments.
 Partnering with brands like Belden, Nikon and Qualcomm, he has been responsible for creating some of our most cutting-edge, award-winning events and experience of recent years.